Student Support Services

 The goal of a Student Intervention Team (SIT) is to build supports for students who are experiencing academic or behavioral problems, as well as those who work with them.
 Our SITs utilize the problem-solving cycle of Problem Identification, Problem Analysis, Intervention and Progress Monitoring, and Evaluative Decision.
 A SIT for any student may include an administrator, a counselor, general and special education teachers, the school psychologist and/or social worker, parents, and the student whose needs are being addressed.

-Sixth grade teams collaborate with principal Rick Sola and counselor Katie Vena to compile information and documentation of interventions and observations.
+Sixth grade teams collaborate with principal Jenna Jones and counselor Angela Bartlow to compile information and documentation of interventions and observations.

 Seventh grade teams collaborate with the appropriate administrator/counselor team.